-Whether you’re an up-and-coming young professional or a seasoned manager, email is a vital aspect of business communication.
+Whether you’re an up-and-coming young professional or a seasoned manager, email writing is a vital aspect of business communication.
 And thanks to what’s often seen as the mysteries of English grammar and the subtleties of the written word, it can be a daily struggle.
 That’s especially true if you have to motivate busy people to respond or address a potentially touchy subject.
-To write a great email, you need to know two things: Common mistakes to avoid, and next-level strategies to get ahead.
+To write a great email, you need to know two things: common mistakes to avoid, and next-level strategies to get ahead.

 But first things first—you have to know what a great email looks like if you’re going to write one.

 Anatomy of a good email

-Every email has the same basic structure: Subject line, greeting, email body, and closing.
+Every email you write has the same basic structure: Subject line, greeting, email body, and closing.
 But as with every written form of professional communication, there’s a right way to do it and standards that should be followed.
 Here’s what you need to know to craft a solid email:

 1 Subject line

 The subject line could be the most important part of the email, though it’s oftentimes overlooked in favor of the email body.
 But if you’re cold-emailing someone, or just establishing a professional relationship, your subject line can entice people to open the message as well as set expectations about what’s enclosed.
 On the other hand, a poorly crafted or generic subject line (like “Hi” or “You don’t wAnt to miss thos”) can deter the reader and result in your email landing in the spam folder.

-“Spend double the amount of time crafting the right subject line than you do on the [body] because if they don’t open the email it doesn’t matter,” says Cole Schafer, founder and copy chief of Honey Copy.
+“Spend double the amount of time crafting the right subject line as you do on the [body] because if they don’t open the email, it doesn’t matter,” says Cole Schafer, founder and copy chief of Honey Copy.

 In most emails, you’ll want to include a quick greeting to acknowledge the reader before diving into your main message or request.